-I help organizations meet their social-impact objectives while maximizing efficiency and profits.
+I help organizations meet their mission-driven objectives while maximizing efficiency and fiscal responsibility.

 I am a highly organized, creative, detail-oriented professional, and peer-reviewed author.
 I have over 20 years of experience working in nonprofit organizations and private businesses, 15 of those in an operational or management role.
-I am looking for my next opportunity to bring a fresh perspective to community development while simultaneously promoting the inclusion of viewpoints different from my own.
+I am looking for my next opportunity to apply my unique background in operational support, community development, art, tech, and mental health.